L4 microkernel family: University of New South Wales and NICTA

 Development also occurred at the University of New South Wales (UNSW), where developers implemented L4 on several 64-bit platforms.
 Their work resulted in L4/MIPS and L4/Alpha, resulting in Liedtke's original version being retrospectively named L4/x86.
 Like Liedtke's original kernels, the UNSW kernels (written in a mix of assembly and C) were unportable and each implemented from scratch.
 With the release of the highly portable L4Ka::Pistachio, the UNSW group abandoned their own kernels in favor of producing highly tuned ports of L4Ka::Pistachio, including the fastest-ever reported implementation of message passing (36 cycles on the Itanium architecture).
 The group has also demonstrated that device drivers can perform equally well at user-level as in-kernel, and developed Wombat, a highly portable version of Linux on L4 that runs on x86, ARM, and MIPS processors.
 On XScale processors, Wombat context-switching costs are up to 50 times lower than in native Linux.

-Later the UNSW group, at their new home at NICTA (formerly National ICT Australia, Ltd.), forked L4Ka::Pistachio into a new L4 version named NICTA::L4-embedded.
-As the name implies, it was for use in commercial embedded systems, and consequently the implementation trade-offs favored small memory size and reduced complexity.
-The API was modified to keep almost all system calls short enough that they need no preemption points to ensure high real-time responsiveness.
+Later the UNSW group, now at NICTA (formerly National ICT Australia, Ltd.), forked L4Ka::Pistachio into a new L4 version named NICTA::L4-embedded.
+It was for use in commercial embedded systems, and consequently the implementation trade-offs favored small memory size and reduced complexity.
+The API was modified to keep almost all system calls short enough that they need no preemption points in order to ensure high real-time responsiveness.

 Commercial deployment

 In November 2005, NICTA announced that Qualcomm was deploying NICTA's L4 version on their Mobile Station Modem chipsets.
 This led to the use of L4 in mobile phone handsets on sale from late 2006.
 In August 2006, ERTOS leader and UNSW professor Gernot Heiser spun out a company named Open Kernel Labs (OK Labs) to support commercial L4 users and further develop L4 for commercial use under the brand name OKL4, in close collaboration with NICTA.
-OKL4 Version 2.1, released in April 2008, was the first generally available version of L4 which featured capability-based security.
-OKL4 3.0, released in October 2008, was the last open-source version of OKL4.
+OKL4 μKernel Version 2.1, released in April 2008, was the first generally available version of L4 which featured capability-based security.
+OKL4 μKernel 3.0, released in October 2008, was the last open-source version of OKL4 μKernel.
 More recent versions are closed source and based on a rewrite to support a native hypervisor variant named the OKL4 Microvisor.
 OK Labs also distributed a paravirtualized Linux named OK:Linux, a descendant of Wombat, and paravirtualized versions of SymbianOS and Android.
 OK Labs also acquired the rights to seL4 from NICTA.

 OKL4 shipments exceeded 1.5 billion in early 2012, mostly on Qualcomm wireless modem chips.
 Other deployments include automotive infotainment systems.